To begin with, they are a cold-weather icon, and a big celebrity during the holiday season because of their appearance in a popular Christmas song.

 - Chop the chicken into small pieces.
 Heat the oil in a hot wok, Dutch oven or skillet.
 Sear the chicken pieces until golden brown.
 Transfer them to a plate.

 - In the same wok, add the scallion knot and ginger.
 Stir-fry for 20 seconds.
-Add the yellow soy bean paste and Shaoxing wine, stir and mix, scraping up any brown bits that have stuck to the bottom of the wok.
+Add Huang jiang and Shaoxing wine, stir and mix, scraping up any brown bits that have stuck to the bottom of the wok.

 - Return the chicken to the wok.
 Add enough water to cover two thirds of the chicken.
 Bring the liquid to a boil.
 Add the chestnuts, carrots, and Zhenjiang vinegar.
 Reduce to a gentle simmer and cook, covered, for about 30 minutes, or until the chicken is cooked through and the chestnuts become mealy but not mushy.